DarkEyes/ipADMIXTURE/README.md

 [1] "ID22, md0.12, N23"
 [1] "Alur(10/10)Hema(13/15)"
 ```
 For any cluster, it is separated from other cluster by "===============".
-The first line of cluster details is "IDx, md0.xx, Nx" and the second line is a detail of populations from the groundtruth.
+The first line of cluster details is "IDx, md0.xx, Nx" and the second line is a detail of populations from the ground truth.

 For example,
 [1] "ID19, md0.00, N4"
 [1] "Hema(2/15)Luhya(2/24)".

-This is a cluster ID19 that has a maximum of manitude-difference of admixture ratios (md) as 0.00 and there are 4 inividuals in this clusater.
+This is a cluster ID19 that has a maximum of manitude-difference of admixture ratios (md) as 0.00 and there are 4 individuals in this cluster.
 For a second line, there are 2 individuals from Hema population where the total number of Hema members is 15.
 There are also 2 individuals out of 24 from Luhya population.

 Step3: plotting admixture ratios and clustering assignment.